silver-ag/citrus/README.md

 whenever:
 - optimise expander, in particular figure out which recursive (ct-module-special-form) calls aren't actually needed (like in (atom), probably)
+- make an editor that supports | in bracket matching? or at least a slightly better syntax highlighter for drracket.

 1: specifically, it's mostly racket